graphhopper/directions-api-js-client/README.md

 You need [the routing client](./js/GraphHopper.js).
 See demo-routing.js on how to integrate and use it.

+There is also a different client developed from the community [here](https://www.npmjs.com/package/lrm-graphhopper).

 ## GraphHopper Matrix API

 ### Demo